vaibhav90/NES_Project/README.md

 Folder interference contains source to generate interference patterns using modulated and unmodulated carriers

 rssi_floor contains source to run the RSSI scanner //Originally written by Carlo Alberto Boano, Copyrights maintained.
-Results folder contains spreedsheets od all the RSSI and power readings while generating the patterns
+Results folder contains spreedsheets of all the RSSI and power readings while generating the patterns

 Folder my_scripts contains some python scripts to read files and plot grpahs